Margento/TwoWalls-aMirror/README.md

 # TwoWalls&aMirror
-Transmedia poem commissioned by the New York Romanian Cultural Institute
+Transmedia poem commissioned by the New York Romanian Cultural Institute (ICR NY)

 Margento